 The Main Difference Dipole Speakers and Bipole

 We won’t be discussing direct-radiating speakers (monopole speakers), but Bipole Vs Dipole Speakers are worth noting as they can help us understand the two other surround speaker types.

 Most audiophiles love direct-radiating speakers, as do most users.
 Dipole vs bipole speakers does the best job of reproducing surround sound effects in action movies and video games.
-These speakers usually use the same drivers that the front speaker systems.
+These speaker usually use the same drivers that the front speaker systems.